- Education and Science»

 USCC volunteers were called “Delegates”; some were seminary students, but many were just ordinary, concerned Christians.
 Five thousand USCC Delegates served during the war.
 From donations during church services and rallies, they gathered and distributed millions of dollars of goods and supplies in hospitals, camps, prisons and battlefields.

 Women also participated in the Christian Commission.
-A national movement started in May, 1864 with a view toward organizing a Ladies Christian Commission, auxiliary to the USCC.
+A national movement started in May, 1864 with a view to organize a Ladies Christian Commission, auxiliary to the USCC, in each evangelical congregation of the North.
 These ladies increased the network of collection, fundraising, and support in order to meet a growing demand to serve the troops as they served the nation.

 Many smaller relief committees were formed during the war.
 They were often temporary, and were formed usually in response to certain events, such as battles or other disasters.
 They were too numerous to mention in-depth here.
-However, regardless of how small or temporary was any relief agency, they all did their part to ease the burdens of troops in the field.
+However, regardless of how small or temporary was any relief agency, they all did their part to ease the burdens of troops, however lightly, in the field.

 For my next series in this realm, I will keep the attention on the Union Infantryman.
 My next series of articles is called American Civil War Life: Union Infantryman – Life On Campaign.